Be your safe space, Share your safe space

-The Street Fairy symbolises the power women can manifest together, to make change happen, so all women and girls today do not have to suffer from the fear and abuse felt while walking the streets where they live, and beyond.
+The Street Fairy symbolises the power women can create together, to make change happen, so all women and girls today do not have to suffer from the fear and abuse felt while walking the streets where they live, and beyond.

 Explore how through conviction and taking positive action, it is possible to turn fear into empowerment, spin negative energy into resiliance, reposition suffering and repression into well-being and freedom.